mikenelson-io/MyPresentations/2024/2024-Aug-TechMentor_Redmond/PoSH Workshop/workshop-syllabus.md

   - History and evolution of PowerShell

-  - PowerShell vs. pwsh vs. Command Prompt vs. Bash
+  - PowerShell vs. Command Prompt vs. Bash

   - Installing and updating PowerShell